 4 Common Holiday Workplace Safety Issues

 Safety hazards increase during the holidays, which may mean problems for your business.
-Luckily, there are a few ways that you can keep safety—and sustainability—in the forefront of your operations.
+Luckily, t.

 The holidays are an opportunity to show your employees that you appreciate and care about them.
 They are also, unfortunately, a time of increased workplace safety hazards.
 In this blog, we will look at some common safety and waste challenges and analyze the ways in which they can be mitigated without dimming celebrations.

 Workplace accidents increase between Thanksgiving and New Year’s Eve, for a number of reasons.
 We’ll review some common safety challenges—and potential solutions—below.

 Problem One: Fatigue and Stress

 Year’s end is often a busy time for many organizations.
 There is typically a rush to finish projects, close deals, or produce year-end results.
 Employees may to finish tasks, take on additional responsibilities, or earn extra money.

 This added stress contributes to employees—and overtired workers may be inattentive.
 This inattentiveness can increase workplace risks as workers cut corners to complete tasks without proper adherence to safety protocols.
 For example, weary drivers are to be in a car crash than well-rested ones.

 During the holidays, consider requiring bonus work breaks and ensure employees stay extra-vigilant.
 Sponsor formal discussions to go over the unique safety needs of your workers in order to implement a plan that works for all.

 Problem Two: Driving Challenges